-David O'Dell specializes in intellectual property law, including patent prosecution, and in the development of intellectual property strategies for protecting and commercializing technology.
+David O'Dell is Head of the Patent Trials Practice Group and specializes in intellectual property law, including patent prosecution, and in the development of intellectual property strategies for protecting and commercializing technology.
 His technical areas of experience include semiconductor processing, circuit design, computer software and hardware, and telecommunications.
 Prior to joining Haynes and Boone, David was a professional engineer and worked for several years in the semiconductor industry as a circuit designer, semiconductor product engineer, and computer programmer.
 In addition to his law degree, David holds an electrical engineer degree.

 David's technology law experience includes:

-- Representing clients in multiple inter partes reviews.
+- Representing clients in over 50 different inter partes reviews.

 - Representing clients in more than 70 inter partes and ex parte reexaminations, including hearings before the Board of Patent Appeals and Interferences (BPAI, now the Patent Trial and Appeal Board, or PTAB) at the United States Patent and Trademark Office.

 - Drafting and prosecuting hundreds of original United States patent applications.

 - Developing intellectual property portfolios for both start-up and later stage technology companies.